 Enabling this mode removes the admin settings.

-The fullscreen mode also lets concentrate on editing specific content and minimize distractions.
+The fullscreen mode also lets you concentrate on editing specific content and minimize distractions.

 Elementor has tons of features available in different categories, including essentials, workflow, design, layout, typography, marketing, and mobile editing.
 Let’s highlight Elementor features in a few of these categories.